braveenth/toronto-covid-19-dashboard/README.md

 Here is a link to the City of Toronto's Open Data Portal: https://open.toronto.ca/

 Note: Information about COVID-19 cases is gathered through external resources.
 The information provided may not be accurate.
 Use at your own risk.

+### To-do:
+- [ ] Elastic Cloud Enterprise 7.12 Deployment using Terraform (3 nodes)
+- [ ] Grafana Dashboard with Time-Series Data
+- [ ] Add additional data sources from the City of Toronto, Province of Ontario, and Government of Canada